Education

 Credits 2.0

 This course requires candidates to demonstrate knowledge and skills in using common software, computer hardware, video and audio devices, and Internet resources.
 The candidates design and evaluate authentic learning experiences and assessments incorporating contemporary tools and resources to maximize content learning in context and to develop students’ knowledge, skills, and attitudes.
 The candidates advocate and model safe, legal, and ethical use of digital information and technology, including respect for copyright, intellectual property, and the appropriate documentation of sources.
-This course meets a General Education Core Curriculum requirement and is required for all teacher licensure programs.
+This course is required for all teacher licensure programs.
 Fall, Spring.

 EDUC-290: The Teaching Profession